pudly/schmopera-hugo/content/articles/ariodante.md

 related_companies = ["scene/companies/lyric-opera-of-chicago.md"]
 related_people = ["scene/people/iestyn-davies.md", "scene/people/heidi-stober.md", "scene/people/kyle-ketelsen.md", "scene/people/alice-coote.md", "scene/people/brenda-rae.md"]
-short_description = "This Ariodante exemplifies what I hope to see more of from the Lyric in future seasons: creative, specific staging performed by committed and compelling singer-actors, with top-notch direction in the pit." slug = "ariodante" title = "Ariodante" youtube_url = ""
+short_description = "This Ariodante exemplifies what I hope to see more of from the Lyric in future seasons: creative, specific staging performed by committed and compelling singer-actors, with top-notch direction in the pit." slug = "chicago-ariodante-pulses-with-emotion-and-suspense" title = "Chicago Ariodante pulses with emotion and suspense" youtube_url = ""

 +++